manutter51/barnum/README.md

 Events are defined using keywords as the event name.
-For simple systems, you can use simple keywords like `:open` or `:init`, but for more complex systems, you might consider using hyphenated names like `:resource-load` and `:resource-start`.
+For simple systems, you can use simple keywords like `:open` or `:init`, but for more complex systems, you might consider using namespaced keywords like `:resource/load` and `:resource/start`.
 To add an event definition, use the `add-event` function

     (ev/add-event event-key docstring options)